python-jsonschema/jsonschema/docs/validate.rst

     Traceback (most recent call last):
         ...
     ValidationError: "-12" is not a "hostname"

 .. note::

-    For the sake of speed and simplicity, format checkers may implement only partial validation; in particular, full rfc5322_ validation for email addresses is not provided.
+    Since fully validating an email address requires checking that it is formatted correctly, as well as that it belongs to the correct recipient, the email format validator only provides a sanity check, not full rfc5322_ validation.

 .. autoclass:: FormatChecker
     :members: